- Lat pulldowns have been shown to work (and grow) the biceps muscle just as good as barbell curls. At least in untrained subjects.

 So, the participants trained dumbbell rows with one arm and curls with the other.
 They did this twice a week for eight weeks, doing 4–6 sets per arm x 8–12 reps until failure.

 Before and after the training period, the muscle thickness of the biceps was assessed by ultra-sound, and the strength (in terms of 10RM) was tested in both exercises in both arms.

-In contrast to lat pulldowns, rows doesn’t seem to be as effective for biceps growth as curls are.
-The bicep thickness increased with 11.06% in the arms that had trained dumbbell curls, but only by about half (5.16%) in the arms that had trained dumbbell rows.
+In contrast to lat pulldowns, rows don’t seem to work your biceps as well as curls do.
+The bicep thickness increased by 11.06% in the arms that had trained dumbbell curls, but only by about half (5.16%) in the arms that had trained dumbbell rows.

 The strength gains turned out to be specific to the training: the arm that had trained rows got stronger in rows, and vice versa for the curls.
 Nothing strange about that, we already now that strength gains tend to be very specific to the training done.